Understanding the Kraken Cryptocurrency Exchange

 TIP: Kraken can’t operate in every state in the United States.
 This means that in some states Kraken isn’t an option (this is generally true for many above-board exchanges due to some state-based regulations).
 If you live in Washington State or New York, or another state with strict rules, Coinbase/Coinbase Pro is generally your best bet.
 However, this is subject to change.

 To trade cryptocurrency on Kraken:

-- Sign up for Kraken (consider adding a PIN in the advanced options for an extra layer of protection).
+- Sign up for Kraken (consider using two-factor authentication or adding a PIN in the advanced options for an extra layer of protection).
 This includes an email verification step.

 - Get Verified.
 After signing up you need to supply at least your Full name, Date of birth, Country of residence, and Phone number to trade cryptocurrency for cryptocurrency.
 To trade fiat for cryptocurrency (like USD for Bitcoin) you need to provide all of the above and address verification.
 Verification can take a while, so keep in mind you won’t be ready to trade right away.

 - Trade.
 Trading involves picking what you want to trade from the drop-down menu (for example Ethereum ETC for Bitcoin XBT), then going to the trade screen and placing buy and sell orders.
 Novices should set limit orders only, as generally markets are volatile (making market orders risky).

 TIP: You can fund your account with fiat currency, or you can fund it with another cryptocurrency wallet to send Bitcoin to a Kraken wallet contained in your account.
 Learn more.